NewPythonX-NPX/VeloStrap/IMPORTANT/EULA.md

 We are not responsible for any bugs, crashes, or problems unless the problem is caused by VeloStrap itself and not by Roblox.

 6. Code
-You may not remove this header unless you are using the unmodified code for personal, non-commercial purposes.
+You may not remove the header in the code.

 8. Roblox's Rules
 VeloStrap has features like Multi-Instance that change how Roblox works.